 Donnelly College student may pursue an undergraduate certificate program in Intelligence and National Security Studies (INSS) through the University of Kansas.
 The Intelligence Community Center for Academic Excellence (ICCAE) Scholars program assists undergraduate students in developing critical skills needed for future work in the intelligence community.

-Beginning fall 2018, courses will be taught remotely by a University of Kansas instructor and facilitated on-site at Donnelly College.
+Courses will be taught remotely by a University of Kansas instructor and facilitated on-site at Donnelly College.

 The undergraduate INSS certificate introduces students to the highly desired skills and competencies necessary to work within the US Intelligence Community.
 As an ICCAE Scholar, students in the program increase their critical thinking, analytical, and communication skills, which can be applied to any area of study or profession.